 At the forefront of our sales approach is the philosophy that the physician should recommend or prescribe products based only on what is best for the patient.
 In general, a better outcome is achieved by providing patients with the best products and care at the best value.
-We believe having a portfolio of high-quality product options that can be recommended or prescribed by both the physician and payer is the foundation of providing valuable options to the patient.
-We are dedicated to enabling healthcare professionals to advance the health of woman by offering new treatment options and giving voice to women's needs and health concerns.
+We believe having a portfolio of high-quality product options that can be recommended or prescribed by physicians, and reimbursed by either government or private third-party payers is the foundation of providing valuable options to the patient.
+We are dedicated to enabling healthcare professionals to advance the health of women by offering new treatment options and giving voice to women's needs and health concerns.
 We are committed to partnering with women's health advocacy organizations as we create and commercialize solutions to help women transform how they experience reproductive health.

 Our sales model focuses on the "4Ps": patient, provider, pharmacist, and payer.
 We market and sell our products primarily through a dedicated national sales force that calls on HCPs primarily in the OB/GYN market space.
-In addition, our products allow HCPs to offer an alternative to patients at a co-payment and that provides patients a cost that is competitive in the marketplace.
-We also believe that our combination of branded and authorized generic lines of prenatal vitamins offers physicians, women, and payers cost-effective alternatives for top-quality care.
-We supply our prescription products to consumers through retail pharmacies nationwide.
-Our fully staffed customer care center uses current customer relationship management software to respond to HCPs, pharmacies, and consumers via incoming and outgoing telephone calls, e-mails, and live-chat.
+In addition, our products allow HCPs to offer an alternative to patients at a co-payment that provides patients a cost that is competitive in the marketplace.
+We also believe that our combination of branded and authorized generic lines of prenatal vitamins offers HCPs, women, and payers cost-effective alternatives for top-quality care.
+We supply our prescription products to consumers through pharmacies nationwide.
+Our fully staffed customer care center uses current customer relationship management software to respond to HCPs, pharmacies, and consumers via incoming and outgoing telephone calls, e-mails, and live chat.

 We believe our sales force has developed strong relationships in the OB/GYN market to sell our current products.
-We have also established relationships with some of the largest OB/GYN practices in their respective markets.
-By delivering additional products through the same sales channel, we believe we can leverage our already deployed assets to increase our sales and achieve profitability.
-As a result, we will leverage our existing infrastructure, including our sales force, to commercialize our VitaMedMD line of prenatal vitamins and our recently approved products: IMVEXXY®, BIJUVATM, and ANNOVERATM.
-In addition to our focus on direct selling from our sales organization, we have executed a branded multichannel awareness campaign for HCPs leveraging digital, non-personal promotion and journal advertising and have already reached virtually all the active writing HCPs within the VVA category with IMVEXXY® branded messages.
-Our sales organization is planned for approximately 200 territories that will cover the most important HCPs for our product portfolio.
-In addition, we may partner with additional licensors or other strategic partners to commercialize our drugs outside of the OB/GYN market or in non-U.S. markets.
+We have established relationships with some of the largest OB/GYN practices in their respective markets.
+By delivering our portfolio to similar customer bases of women and OB/GYNs, we believe we can leverage our already deployed assets to increase sales of our products and achieve profitability.
+We leverage our existing infrastructure, including our sales force, to commercialize our VitaMedMD line of prenatal vitamins and our FDA-approved pharmaceutical products: IMVEXXY, BIJUVA, and ANNOVERA.
+In addition to our focus on direct selling from our sales organization, which comprises approximately 200 sales representatives, we utilize other commercial levers such as non-personal promotion to HCPs and direct-to-consumer marketing as appropriate to drive awareness and education of our product portfolio.
+Finally, we partner with strategic partners and licensees to commercialize our pharmaceutical products outside of the OB/GYN market and in non-U.S. markets.

-As of December 31, 2018, we marketed and sold IMVEXXY®, our first FDA approved product and our prescription prenatal vitamins under our vitaMedMD brand name and authorized generic formulations of our prescription prenatal vitamin products under our BocaGreenMD Prena1 brand name.
-We believe that our vitaMedMD brand name has become a recognized name for high quality women's healthcare, while our BocaGreenMD products provide physicians, women, and payers with a lower wholesale acquisition cost alternative for prenatal vitamins.
-We intend to leverage our existing relationships and distribution system to introduce our next two products, BIJUVATM and ANNOVERATM, which will enable us to provide a comprehensive line of women's healthcare products.
+As of December 31, 2019, we marketed and sold IMVEXXY, BIJUVA, and ANNOVERA under the TherapeuticsMD brand, our prescription prenatal vitamins under our vitaMedMD brand name, and authorized generic formulations of our prescription prenatal vitamin products under our BocaGreenMD Prena1 brand name.
+We leverage our existing wholesale and retail partnerships to distribute and sell IMVEXXY, BIJUVA, and ANNOVERA, which enable us to drive efficiency as we drive increased volume across the portfolio.